Complete linkage: Linkage

-Recombination During Meiosis
+Recombination during meiosis

 In diploid eukaryotic cells, recombination can occur during the process of Meiosis.
 Homologous chromosomes pair up during meiosis before finally splitting, resulting in two haploid daughter cells each with a single copy of every chromosome.
 While homologous chromosomes are lined up, they are free to exchange corresponding segments of their own DNA with that of their homolog.
 This results in a chromosomes that carry both maternal and paternal DNA.
 Through recombination, daughter cells have the greatest amount of genetic diversity.